gouramis/Semaphore-TPS-user-level-library/REPORT.md

-# ECS 150 Project 3

-## Authors
-* Hunter Kennedy (915850099, hjkennedy@ucdavis.edu)
-* Cameron FitzPatrick (914933438, cjfitzpatrick@ucdavis.edu)

 ## Semaphore API implementation

-Our first decision was to use the given queue.o and thread.o.
-This is because,
-we know that there are no errors associated with the queue, and because
-a lot of the functions we will need are already defined and completed.
-Our Semaphore implementation uses the queue to store blocked threads.
-We
-represent our Semaphore with a struct that contains both the count, indicating
+We represent our Semaphore with a struct that contains both the count, indicating
 the number of resources available, and the queue used to store the TID's of the
 blocked threads.